IanStarnes/First-Repository/IanStarnesPrelim.md

     *E) The tank of red dye is nearly empty and the pump is beginning to pull air into the end of the inlet tube.*

+**The italics are not that clear on the preview so my answers are B and E.**

 14. ProCoDA is reporting a concentration of 10 mg/L of red dye with a calibrated photometer when students are pumping reverse osmosis water through the photometer.
 What might be causing the high readings?
 Which of the following explanations is (are) consistent with the observed results?

      *A) An air bubble is caught in the optical path of the photometer*